owencho/AVLTree/README.md

 ```
 # 4.0 AVL Delete
-Avl add is another part of the AVL tree which performs the task of removal (delete) of nodes from the binary tree and perform rebalancing task if the tree is unbalanced after node was deleted from the AVL tree.
+Avl Delete is another part of the AVL tree project which performs the task of removal (delete) of nodes from the binary tree and perform rebalancing task if the tree is unbalanced after node was deleted from the AVL tree.
+AVL Delete function will compare using the function pointer to find where the node should be delete inside the tree and find the replacer to replace the deleted node.
-## 4.1 removing the node into Tree
+## 4.1 Removing the node into Tree
-Avl add will perform the task to remove the node from the root by passing value to delete the selected node.
+Avl Delete will perform the task to remove the node from the root by passing value to delete the selected node.
 ```
 Node *avlDelete(Node ** root,void * nodeDelete,Compare compare);